 Presentations and summary notes are posted on this website for public use, with the permission of the presenters.

 Hosting and themes

 Hosting organisations and themes are agreed for each Meeting, enabling host organisations to highlight their own priorities for the sector, both internal to their organisation and to their colleagues within the sector.
-Past hosts have included CARE International, Habitat for Humanity International, International Federation of Red Cross and Red Crescent Societies (IFRC), International Organization for Migration (IOM), Médecins Sans Frontières Belgium (MSF), Norwegian Refugee council (NRC), Swiss Agency for Development and Cooperation / Swiss Humanitarian Aid Unit (SDC/SHA), Swiss Solidarity, United Nations Development Programme (UNDP), United Nations Development Programme / Bureau for Crisis Prevention and Recovery (UNDP/BCPR), United Nations High Commissioner for Refugees (UNHCR), United Nations Human Settlements Programme (UN-Habitat), United Nations Office for the Coordination of Humanitarian Affairs (UN/OCHA), United States Agency for International Development (USAID), United States Agency for International Development / Office of U.S. Foreign Disaster Assistance (USAID/OFDA).
+Past hosts have included CARE International, Habitat for Humanity International, the IASC Global Shelter Cluster, International Federation of Red Cross and Red Crescent Societies (IFRC), International Organization for Migration (IOM), Médecins Sans Frontières Belgium (MSF), Norwegian Refugee council (NRC), Swiss Agency for Development and Cooperation / Swiss Humanitarian Aid Unit (SDC/SHA), Swiss Solidarity, United Nations Development Programme (UNDP), United Nations Development Programme / Bureau for Crisis Prevention and Recovery (UNDP/BCPR), United Nations High Commissioner for Refugees (UNHCR), United Nations Human Settlements Programme (UN-Habitat), United Nations Office for the Coordination of Humanitarian Affairs (UN/OCHA), United States Agency for International Development (USAID), United States Agency for International Development / Office of U.S. Foreign Disaster Assistance (USAID/OFDA).